 Share this post:

 Challenging times can bring out the best in people, and these past few weeks are proof-positive.
 Amidst a great deal of uncertainty, anxiety and frustration caused by COVID-19, it is heartening to see communities coming together (while standing six feet apart, of course) to address the pandemic.
 There’s so much to be done.

-One easy way to help join the fight against COVID-19 is through IBM’s World Community Grid, which crowdsources the surplus computing power that volunteers like you and me have, and uses it for scientific research.
-World Community Grid is being deployed in the fight against COVID-19, with an important project from Scripps Research called “OpenPandemics – COVID-19.”
+One easy way to help join the fight against COVID-19 is through IBM’s World Community Grid, which crowdsources the surplus computing power that volunteers like you and me have, and uses it for humanitarian scientific research.
+World Community Grid is being deployed in the fight against COVID-19, soon launching an important project from The Scripps Research Institute called “OpenPandemics – COVID-19.”

-Here’s how you can help: If you’re reading this through an Android smartphone, laptop, PC or Mac, you can help.
-Since your devices are not in round-the-clock use, why not put them to work during those downtimes?
+Here’s how you can help: If you’re reading this, chances are good that you have access to the Internet and own a computer.
+Chances are also good that your computers are not in round-the-clock use.
+Why not put them to work during those downtimes?
 Instead of letting them lie idle, have them perform virtual experiments to screen chemical compounds that might work against COVID-19.

 With thousands of computing devices hard at work, the project can easily perform hundreds of millions of calculations in pursuit of drug candidates.
 Manually screening thousands of compounds could take much longer in a traditional laboratory or with fewer computers.

 These millions of virtual experiments, performed on World Community Grid volunteers’ devices on behalf of Scripps researchers, will predict which chemical compounds are likely to be effective at fighting COVID-19.
 Those compounds that show promise will then undergo further testing and analysis.